-Will you be in closed forest, enclosed valleys, on open high plains or at commercial accommodation: Are you near lakes or rivers where you could shelter?
+Will you be in closed forest, enclosed valleys, on open high plains or at commercial accommodation?
+Are you near lakes or rivers where you could shelter?
 What are your escape routes in terms of roads, getting back to cars and getting to safety e.g. a town, fire shelter/bunker, or evacuation/assembly area?

 Then use caution and common sense.
 If the fire rating is bad, the forecast is bad and you will be in a vulnerable area with poor escape routes, then common sense says don't go.
 Cancel the trip or at least postpone till conditions are much safer.
 If on a walk, be prepared to abort on the basis of updated information.
-Remember to take a mobile, FM radio and a PLB (or sat phone) in fire season from October to April.